Special Educational Needs and Inclusion Policy September 2019

 Celebrate different cultures and customs

-Ensure that children with disabilities are supported through our SEND policies and procedures
+Ensure that children with disabilities are supported through our SEN policies and procedures

 Support staff and arrange specific training when needed